-- 1. Remove the swing gear pinion cover. - NOTE: The high point may be punch-marked on the edge of the slew ring or marked with blue paint. - 2.
-Start the engine and rotate the mast until the high point on the swing gear is engaged with the pinion (Figure 11-78). - 3.
-Check the backlash between the gear and pinion.
+- 1. Remove the swing gear pinion cover. - 2.
+Start the engine and rotate the mast until the high point on the swing gear is engaged with the pinion (Figure 11-102).
+The high point is punch-marked on the edge of the metal base plate. - 3.
+Using a feeler gauge, check the backlash between the gear and pinion.
 There should be no clearance between the swing gear tooth and the pinion tooth.
 If there is any clearance, adjust the backlash.